JabberWock555/MineSweeper/README.md

 - C++ Compiler
 - Standard C++ Library

-## License

-This Text-Based Minesweeper game is open-source and distributed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it.
-Contributions are also welcome!

 ## Acknowledgments

 This game is inspired by the classic Minesweeper game found on various platforms.
-Special thanks to the Minesweeper community for their continued support and contributions.
+Special thanks to the OUTSCAL community for their continued support and contributions.

 Enjoy the game and happy mine hunting!